-For those looking for a tidier, more compact habit, cultivars of dwarf or Persian catnip, Nepeta racemosa (NEP-eh-tuh ray-see-MO-suh) provide the same beautiful look of Nepeta at a modest size of about 12-18” tall and wide, including ‘Little Titch’ and ‘Picture Purrfect.’
+For those looking for a tidier, more compact habit, cultivars of dwarf or Persian catnip, Nepeta racemosa (NEP-eh-tuh ray-see-MO-suh) provide the same beautiful look of other popular Nepeta hybrids at a modest size of about 12-18” tall and wide, including ‘Little Titch’ and ‘Picture Purrfect.’

 Ideal for cottage style gardens, rock gardens, trailing over retaining walls, foundation plantings, low sunny borders, or even massed as a sunny groundcover, catmint thrives in well-drained soils and is exceptionally drought and salt tolerant once established.
 Though Nepeta prefers full sun conditions, it will also thrive in part sun exposure as well, and thanks to its aromatic foliage, catmint is not subject to deer or rabbit browsing.